BreadCircuses/OutfitRobot/README.md

 WHERE Occasion_Name like "%D%";

 ```
-The result of 191 means that 80% of her items are somewhat formal (and she often tries to avoid them).
+The result of 191 means that 80% of Kate's items are somewhat formal (and she tries to avoid them).

 Kate's still determined to spend no more than 2 minutes on getting dressed every day.
 She begins creating the Superficial Robot algorithm.